Piloxita/ClassifierProMax/README.md

 `classifierpromax` is a `scikit-learn` wrapper library that helps to train and optimize multiple classifier models in parallel.

 - `classifier_trainer()`:
-    - This function trains four classifier models using default hyperparameter values.
+    - This function trains classifier models using default hyperparameter values.
 These are used as a baseline for model performance.

 - `feature_selector()`:
     - This function will perform feature selection on all input models.